sider/sider-docs/docs/getting-started/custom-configuration.md

       - /usr/include/libfastjson
 ```

-Sider treats this option as a compilation option `-I` and passes it to the `clang-tidy` command internally as:
+Sider treats this option as a compilation option `-I` and passes it as command-line arguments internally.
+For example, Sider executes [Clang-Tidy](../tools/cplusplus/clang-tidy.md) like this:

 ```console
 $ clang-tidy test.cpp -- -Imyinclude -Ifoo/include -I/usr/include/libfastjson